mischas114/tsPatternEA/report/program_overview.md

 - **Assigns labels** (P, Q, R, S, T, U) to each segment or peak, based on their position and characteristics.
 - **Groups waves** into heartbeats (cardiac cycles) for easier analysis.
+- **Annotates the signal** with per-sample wave labels for visualization and downstream processing.

 ### 4. **features.py**